mikearino/Doctor-Finder-API/README.md

 1. To run this program, clone repository from this GitHub.
 2. Open file in a web browser such as Google Chrome.
+3. Enter in an API key from into
 3. Type in an input or illness to find a doctor.
 4. The bootstrap file should be under "css" folder of project and jQuery file should be under "js" directory.